 - Checking agency websites regularly, beginning in July, for hiring instructions.
 Some agencies have unique hiring requirements or ask that you submit applications directly to a specified e-mail address.
 Be sure to follow any instructions listed on an agency’s website.

 - Checking USAJOBS regularly, beginning in July, for Honors Program application announcements.
-Because of changes to the federal government hiring process implemented during the current administration, many federal agencies must recruit for entry-level positions (including Honors positions) through USAJOBS.
+Many federal agencies must recruit for entry-level positions (including Honors positions) through USAJOBS.

-- Checking the Arizona Handbook (password is thinmings) regularly, beginning in July, for Honors Program application announcements.
-Although the Handbook is not infallible, it remains the most comprehensive source on Honors program application information at the federal, state, and local levels.
+- Checking the Arizona Handbook (password is thinmints) regularly, beginning in July, for Honors Program application announcements.
+Although the Handbook is not infallible, it remains the most comprehensive source on Honors Program application information at the federal, state, and local levels.

 - Applying directly and through the Public Interest Interview Program (PIIP).
-Typically, several government agencies interview students through PIIP each year.
+Typically, a number of government agencies interview 3Ls through PIIP each fall.
 However, because many agencies receive more on-campus bids than can be accommodated through interview slots, you should apply directly to each agency, as well.
 Watch for e-mails about PIIP (including information about the bidding process and participating employers) in the coming weeks.

 - Networking.
-Because of the large number of applications received by government agencies, personal contacts can often mean the difference between an application languishing in an inbox or landing on a decisionmaker’s desk.
-Networking also helps you learn more about an agency’s structure and day-to-day work, which will allow you to write stronger cover letters and essays, where required.
+Because of the large number of applications received by government agencies, personal contacts can often mean the difference between an application languishing in an inbox or landing on a decision-maker’s desk.
+Networking also helps you learn more about an agency’s structure and day-to-day work, which will allow you to write stronger applications.

 - Applying broadly.
 Each year, HLS 3Ls and recent graduates are offered spots in federal, state, and local Honors Programs.
 Nevertheless, Honors Programs and the PMF Program, which serve as the primary entry-level hiring vehicles for government, are extremely competitive; if you are interested in government work after graduation, we strongly encourage you to think broadly about your interests and career goals, and to apply to any Program (federal, state, or local) that is compatible with those interests/goals.